Welcome to the Caithness Voluntary Group HTSI Website

-Caithness Voluntary Group is a partner in the Highland Third Sector Partnership Highland Third Sector Partnership The HTSP formed from a partnership which involved eight existing members from across the Highland region.
+Caithness Voluntary Group is a partner in the Highland Third Sector Interface.
+Highland Third Sector Interface (HTSI) was formed from a partnership which involved eight existing members from across the Highland region.
 The interface was formalised in 2012 and was officially launched on the 4th of March 2013.
-The Third Sector Interface works together with the eight partners to deliver, amongst other services, four specific themes of work as agreed with the Scottish Government:
+The Third Sector Interface works together with the eight partners to deliver, amongst other services, four specific themes of work as agreed by the Scottish Government:

 •Social Enterprise Development